alicolville/Weight-Tracker/readme.txt

 = 8.1.2 =

 * Bug fix: Changes to ensure [wlt-awards] would render badges correctly.
+* Bug fix: Only fire Ajax call to process export when on the export page.
 * Bug fix: Updated Czech PO file.

 = 8.1.1 =